Last Updated on July 25, 2022 by DMEditor

 - Zoom does a good job of showing off all its features via the free version of its VaaS, whereas Webex does excellently to emphasize its most basic but effective meeting functionality.

 At a time when we’re all isolating due to the current global pandemic, the ability to speak face to face virtually has never been more sought after.
-As such, teleconferencing solutions, namely Zoom and Cisco’s Webex, have increased dramatically in popularity.
+As such, teleconferencing solutions, namely Zoom and Cisco Webex Meetings, have increased dramatically in popularity.

 In fact, Zoom licenses are being bought in droves – hence, the app’s come under intense pressure to deal with this large influx of new users.